Patsy Kelly: Personal life

 When asked if she went to go see any stage shows, she answered, "Well, when I go East and see some shows," she said, "the crowds and the overtures make me feel sort of tingly.
 But I wouldn't trade it for Hollywood.
 Actually, I’m probably the most rabid movie fan in town.
 I see a picture almost every night.
 This is a crazy place.
 If you go places and drink, people talk.
 If you don't drink and don't go places, they still talk.
 I don't care what they say because I don't do night clubs and big parties.
 People drop in here and we play badminton.
 I like to play at night.
 Sometimes we play a little poker.
 Ted Healy is my best customer, he and Jack Haley and a few others.
 I don't do much else.
 Once I took up golf, but I lost five balls on the first two holes, so I said to hell with that.
 When I'm trying to reduce I ride two bicycles and get beaten up by a masseuse.
 I'm generally trying to reduce because the thing I enjoy most is eating.
 The way I usually look before starting work on a picture, my stomach would get on the screen three seconds before I arrived.
 I still hoof around the house a little.
 But Eleanor Powell doesn't have to worry...
 All this time you've never had to ask for anything... a job or a new contract or more money or better parts.
 It seems too good to last.
 Things just happen."

-Kelly was openly gay.
-She publicly disclosed being a "dyke" during the 1930s, when she revealed to Motion Picture magazine she had been living with actress Wilma Cox for several years and had no intention of getting married.
-She later confirmed that she had an affair with Tallulah Bankhead when she worked as Bankhead's personal assistant.